opengeogroep/safetymaps-onboard/README.md

-The fullscreen safetymapsDBK viewer is designed to work as a static web application as much as possible but searching a large adress index is not workable in JavaScript, therefore the following web API functionality is included in this project.
+The fullscreen safetymapsDBK viewer is designed to work as a static web application as much as possible but searching a large adress index is not doable in JavaScript, therefore the following web API functionality is included in this project.

 Command line config: